 Concrete

 Concrete can be poured into any shape, giving you the freedom to create a unique pool edge that will perfectly complement your yard.
-Additionally, you can choose from a variety of textures and colors to further customize the look of your pool edge.
+Additionally, you can choose from various textures and colors to further customize the look of your pool edge.
 Precast concrete is usually made off-site, while poured-in-place concrete is made on-site.
 It is more durable than other materials, but it is also more prone to cracking, staining, and other forms of damage due to its porous nature.

 Ceramic and glass tiles